This article dials back into older posts about the differences between knowing what you want and what you need. I wrote more about that right here;

 Share me your experiences around this concept and how it works in your life.

-So that we might learn in co-creation.
+So that we might learn in co-creation and self-organization.